moda-gov-tw/PETs-Applications/federated_learning/financial_fraud_detection/README.md

 After the federated learning phase finishes, the server will store the global model.
 ![execution](./figures/store_model.png)

+For more information, please refer to [the nvflare documentation](https://nvflare.readthedocs.io/en/main/index.html).

 #### Step 4.
 Prediction by the global model